 SMSF Custodian Bare Trust Deed

-How to borrow money in your Self-Managed Super Fund.
+How your Self-Managed Super Fund borrows money

 Does your SMSF want to borrow money to buy an asset?
 You cannot expose your Self-Managed Super Fund, which has many other assets, to this debt.
 Instead, your SMSF needs to borrow on a limited recourse basis.
 Therefore, if your SMSF cannot pay the debt or the asset becomes worthless, the SMSF can walk away free of the debt.
 There is no recourse against the SMSF or its assets by the banker.